aus-groundcover/georapp-help/docs/map-view-display-options.md

 Select 3D Terrain to show a perspective view with an interpretation of the elevation changes in the terrain.

-### Base map
+### Basemap
-The base map can help find places of interest, provide context and satellite imagery.
-There are several different base maps to choose from.
-If you are finding locations of interest, you may prefer to see aerial imagery with place labels or the roads base map.
+The basemap can help find places of interest, provide context and satellite imagery.
+There are several different basemaps to choose from.
+If you are finding locations of interest, you may prefer to see aerial imagery with place labels or the roads basemap.
 If you are exploring landscapes, you may find aerial imagery without labels or natural earth rendering most useful.
-For analysis or to explore other data which you have added to the map viewer you may prefer the more understated base maps positron (light) or dark matter.
+For analysis or to explore other data which you have added to the map viewer you may prefer the more understated basemaps positron (light) or dark matter.

-_Why cannot I see the base maps on display?_
+_Why cannot I see the basemaps on display?_

-Base map is only visible when there are no loaded raster layers on the display.
+Basemap is only visible when there are no loaded raster layers on the display.
 By default, Total Vegetation cover layer is preloaded.
 To hide the layers, click the white box in the navigation pane next to each layer.

 _Which basemap should I choose?_